BlankRiser/LoadDown/README.md

 # Download PDFs from the web

-A simple api to download webpages as PDFs.
+Express API to download any webpage with a GET request

 ## Usage